snipe/snipe-it/README.md

 - [SnipeitPS](https://github.com/snazy2000/SnipeitPS) by [@snazy2000](https://github.com/snazy2000) - Powershell API Wrapper for Snipe-it
 - [jamf2snipe](https://github.com/ParadoxGuitarist/jamf2snipe) by [@ParadoxGuitarist](https://github.com/ParadoxGuitarist) - Python script to sync assets between a JAMFPro instance and a Snipe-IT instance
 - [Marksman](https://github.com/Scope-IT/marksman) - A Windows agent for Snipe-IT
-- [Atlassian Jira Service Desk Plugin](https://marketplace.atlassian.com/apps/1220379/snipe-it-for-jira-service-desk-beta?hosting=cloud&tab=overview) (in beta, for the upcoming Snipe-IT v5 only)
+- [Snipe-IT plugin for Jira Service Desk (beta)](https://marketplace.atlassian.com/apps/1220379/snipe-it-for-jira-service-desk-beta?hosting=cloud&tab=overview) - for the upcoming Snipe-IT v5 only

 As these were created by third-parties, Snipe-IT cannot provide support for these project, and you should contact the developers directly if you need assistance.
 Additionally, Snipe-IT makes no guarantees as to the reliability, accuracy or maintainability of these libraries.
 Use at your own risk. :)